SOORAJTS2001/daring-daffodils/README.md

 - **`pyscript.js`** – JavaScript glue for PyScript.
 It integrates Pyodide with HTML elements like `<py-script>` and `<py-repl>`, enabling inline Python execution inside web pages or extensions.

 ***Since extensions cannot load executable code directly from the internet (for security reasons), we had to package these files locally instead of relying on CDNs.***

+## Limitations
+Sometimes the extension could not be used inside sites and restricts script injection, it will throw an error